earljonesjunior/oakst/content/projects/xmas-2019/index.md

 started: 2018-11-01
 completed: 2018-12-25

-description: "This year's ornaments - snowflakes!"
+description: "A continuation of a new tradition."
 ---

 xmas 2019 stuff goes here